FAQ Huntington Beach Fourth of July Parade

 The Huntington Beach Surf City 5K Run and Fitness Expo will take place from 6 am to 10 am at Worthy Park located at Main Street and 17th Street.
 For more information on the Surf City 5K Run go to www.surfcityrun.com.

 The Huntington Beach Fireworks Show takes place at 9 pm on the Huntington Beach Pier.
-After 7 pm the Pier will only be accessible to VIP seating ticket holders.
+Free public viewing of the fireworks show is available on the beach both north and south of the HB Pier.
+After 7 pm the Pier itself will only be accessible to VIP seating ticket holders.
 VIP seating is $10.
 The Huntington Beach Fireworks Show will last about 30 minutes.

 To purchase VIP tickets for the Huntington Beach Fireworks Show contact the Huntington Beach Community Services Department by phone at 714-536-5486 or walk in at the Huntington Beach Civic Center, Community Services Department, 2000 Main Street (corner of Main Street and Yorktown Ave), Huntington Beach, CA 92648.